Find the right finish for your range

 Frequently asked questions

-Which printing process suits my motif?
+Which printing method suits my motif?

 Why should I choose DTG?

-When is DTF worthwhile compared to DTG?
+When does DTF pay off compared to DTG?

-When is Stick suitable?
+When is embroidery suitable?

 Do you have any questions?